 The system architecture shall consist of an Ethernet-based, wide area network (WAN), a single Local Area Network (LAN) or multi-leveled LANs that support BCs, AACs, ASCs, Operator Workstations (OWS), and Remote Communication Devices (RCDs) as applicable.
 The following indicates a functional description of the BAS structure.

 EEMS LAN: Internet-based network connecting multiple facilities with a central data warehouse and then EEMS server.
-This is an existing infrastructure and contractor is not required to configure any components of this EEMS.
+This is an existing infrastructure and the Contractor is not required to configure any components of this EEMS.
 Contractor is however required to provide BACnet Objects and services at the Local Supervisory LAN via BACnet over IP.
 Refer to Section 251404 for requirements.

 Local Supervisory LAN: The Local Supervisory LAN shall be an Ethernet-based, 100 Mbps LAN connecting Primary Control LANs and OWSs.
 The LAN serves as the inter-BC communications path and OWS-to-BC gateway and communications path.
 Refer to section 251404 coordination requirements with USPS.
 LAN shall be IEEE 802.3 Ethernet over Fiber or Category 5 cable with switches and routers that support 100 Mbps throughput.
 Power-line carrier communication shall not be acceptable for communications.
 The higher level layers of this network shall be BACnet as described below: